taskyourself/taskyourself.github.io/index.md

  * Platform independent, small footprint application

 ## Key metrics
- * `Users with an account`: in the launching phase, the most important metric is the adoption rate of the platform.
+ * `Users with an account`: In the launching phase, the most important metric is the adoption rate of the platform.
+We expect at least 25 individual accounts and 3 company accounts (includes accounts per employee) in the first 6 months.
- * `Daily active users`:
+ * `Daily/weekly active users`: At least 25% of registered accounts are active once per day and at least 50% of registered accounts are active 2-3 times per week.
- * `Boards created daily`:
+ * `Boards created`: We expect that every company will create at least 1 board per week and that every individual to create at least 1 board.
- * `Tasks created daily`:
+ * `Tasks created`: We expect that every company will create at least 1 task per employee per day and that every individual will create at leat 1 task per week (2-3 tasks per week for active users).

 ## Cost structure

 ## Revenue streams
-The project aims to gain popularity by offering a 6-months trial period for companies.
+The project aims to gain popularity by offering a **6-months trial period** for companies.
 After the expiration of the trial, companies will pay a monthly fee, depending on the number of their employees.<br/>
-Any individual outside of a company's boundaries will be able to use the application free of charge, in order to drive adoption and in the hope that individuals who have successfully organised their tasks with TaskYourself would consider upgrading to a company subscription as soon as they start their own business.
+Any individual outside of a company's boundaries will be able to use the application **free of charge**, in order to drive adoption and in the hope that individuals who have successfully organised their tasks with TaskYourself would consider upgrading to a company subscription as soon as they start their own business.